 One of the most important things to be aware of before attending a plumbing emergency is being equipped for the job, having the right tools and materials for the job.
 Popping out at 2 am to get extra fittings to complete a job is not an option when doing emergency Plumbing.
 Whenever an emergency occurs after the plumbing merchant has closed, completing a repair can then become a problem, because if you haven’t got it you can’t fix it.

-However, on occasion, some of the emergency Plumbing which we have attended can have quite serious problems related to the pipe work.
-Gaining access in order to carry out repairs can be extremely difficult due to pipes either being under ground or embedded in walls.
-On these rare occasions, it may be best just to isolate the damaged area of pipe work at the closest point possible until the problem can be thoroughly investigated.
+However, on occasion, some of the emergency Plumbing which we have attended can have quite serious problems related to the pipework.
+Gaining access to carry out repairs can be extremely difficult due to pipes either being underground or embedded in walls.
+On these rare occasions, it may be best just to isolate the damaged area of pipework at the closest point possible until the problem can be thoroughly investigated.

 Emergency Plumbers should be equipped for at least 90% of the work that they will come up against.
-Most Emergency Plumbers will find that a pattern is formed giving them an idea of what tools and equipment are commonly used.
-Having a good stock of these materials is a necessity if a plumber wants to resolve an emergency repair on the first visit.
+Most Emergency Plumbers will find through work experiance case study an insight on what tools and equipment to keep on board.
+Having a stock to suite the demand exabits being professional forward thinking.
+Preparation in this vital aspect of emergency plumbing increases the possiabity of a closure on the first vist.